Bhavani-0728/Python-Full-Stack-Project/README.md

 # 💰 Full-Stack Expense Tracker

 A user-friendly full-stack web application to manage personal finances.
-Users can track their income and expenses, categorize transactions, and visualize spending trends.
-This project demonstrates a complete full-stack application using Python, Flask, FastAPI, Supabase, and Bootstrap/Streamlit.
+Users can track income and expenses, categorize transactions, and visualize spending trends using charts.
+This project demonstrates a complete full-stack application using Python, FastAPI, Supabase, and Streamlit.

 ## 🌟 Features